KarMiles/polish-girl-painting/README.md

 ### Version management and deployment
 - GitPod (https://gitpod.io/) - used as IDE and the tool for version control in the project.
-- VSCode (https://code.visualstudio.com/) - interchangably with Gitpod for local copy, speed on slow Internet connections and convenience in terms of managing files.
+- VSCode (https://code.visualstudio.com/) - interchangeably with Gitpod for local copy, speed on slow Internet connections and convenience in terms of managing files.
 - GitHub (https://github.com/) - used to maintain repository of the project.
 - Heroku (https://www.heroku.com) - used for deployment of the application.
 - Stripe (https://stripe.com/docs) - used for management of e-commerce transactions